yohannes911/select2/doc/protocol.md

 This synchroinzation primitive can be used to execute critical sections:

-**Select 2 can be used to execute critical sections atomically in a lock free manner.**
+**Select 2 can be used to execute critical sections atomatically, in a wait-free manner.**

 ### Datums ###